Introduction

 the projected increases in tropospheric ozone that models indicate

-have reached a plateau and in some
+earlier ozone increases have reached a plateau and in some cases

-cases begun to decrease.
+begun to decrease.
 In order to follow future trend patterns,

 it will be important to use techniques that capture the time

-evolution of ozone changes such as the 15-year trend periods
+evolution of ozone changes, such as the 15-year trend periods

-used by Lefohn et al. (2010) and Oltmans et al. (2013) or other
+used by Lefohn et al. (2010a) and Oltmans et al. (2013) or other

 References